caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 ***[Change destination folder] & [Install]***

-Change the folder to \jre inside your Eclipse Smart Home Designer folder `yourpcdrive:\yourdestionation\eclipsesmarthome\jre` since this is the location the Eclipse Smart Home Designer is expecting the JRE.
+Change the folder to \jre inside your Eclipse Smart Home Designer folder yourpcdrive:\yourdestionation\eclipseSmart Homesince this is the loaction your Eclipse Smart Home Designer is expecting the JRE.

 ![image](images/java4.jpg)